 4. Know That There’s Help Available to You

 At The Ranch at Dove Tree, you can seek out help if you feel you’re at risk for relapse.
 When stress gets out of control, puts your health at risk, or makes you start thinking about using again, it’s time to get support from a professional.
 We can help today.
-Contact our drug and alcohol treatment center in Lubbock, Texas, for immediate support.
+Contact our alcohol and drug treatment center in Lubbock, Texas, for immediate support.